tressoldi/MindSwitch/README.md

 -MindSwitchDescription.docx: how to build up a copy of the hardware and how to use the software;

--MindSwitchPC[version].py: the software in Python for testing the parameters to use on your PC ;
+-MindSwitchPC.py: the software in Python for testing the parameters to be used on your PC ;

 -Calibration.ini: the file with the parameters to be used by the MindSwitchPC.py;

 -MindSwitchDataAnalysis_number: output of MindSwitchPC.py

--MindSwitchRaspberry.py: the sofware in Python for the use of MindSwitch on the Raspberry
+-MindSwitchRaspberry.py: the sofware in Python to be installed on the Raspberry

 -CalibrationRaspberry.ini: the file with the parameters to be used by the MindSwitchRaspberry.py